Are High-Security Checks Worth It?

 Many users first realize that their IP addresses contain useful information after their first encounters with the concept of geolocation.
 This usually happens because of:

-But a few important caveats: first, IP geolocation is a complex process that is outsourced to specialists.
-The accuracy of the geolocation can vary depending on which database they use.
-IP2Country, as it’s often called, tends to yield a 95% accuracy.
+However, IP geolocation is a complex process that is outsourced to specialists.
+The accuracy of the geolocation varies depending on which database they use.
+A famous database, P2Country, yields 95% accuracy.
 IP2Region (which can be as granular as city and area code), decreases to around 50 – 75% accuracy.

 There are many reasons why someone would want to avoid spoofing detection.
 Circling back to our examples above, it could simply be to watch a video from a foreign country.
 It could be to improve their security via added encryption.
 And of course, it could be for malicious purposes.